The Castle School Curriculum

-In the Sixth Form, we also offer two Level 3 qualification routes – an A-level in ICT, and a Cambridge Technical qualification in ICT.
+In the Sixth Form, we also offer an A-level in Computer Science.

 E-safety forms parts of the Lifeskills and assembly programme for all students up to Year 13.
 There are also extra-curricular opportunities for students of all ages, including a Coding Club, ICT clinics and wider experience visits to UWE.

 The Drama Dept forms part of the Expressive Arts faculty, and is taught as a stand-alone subject in all years within school.
 In Years 7-9, all students study Drama as part of their curriculum.
-There is also a Drama Club for students of this age, and usually a KS3 performance in summer term.
+There is also a Drama Club for students of this age.

 Drama Lessons in Years 7-9 take place in either the Drama Hall or Main Hall at Park Road.
 GCSE and A-level lessons take place in the Drama Studio, which is at our Gloucester Road site.

 As well as GCSE and A-level performances, recent school productions have included Return of the Forbidden Planet, Oliver, and Joseph and his Technicolor Dreamcoat.

 All students study Dance as a separate subject until at least the end of Year 9.
 This is taught by our Dance Dept, a team of specialist teachers who form part of our Expressive Arts faculty.